Rhino & Elephant Conservation Volunteering

 HORSE RIDING & RHINO CONSERVATION COMBO

-If you are a keen horse rider, adding a week or two on the Horse Riding & Rhino Conservation Programme, also based at Imire, makes an incredible all-round volunteer experience.
-Ride alongside zebra and giraffe; carry out horseback anti-poaching patrols, and monitor the boundary fences – all on the back of your very own bush horse.
+If you are a keen horse rider, adding a week or two on the Horse Riding & Rhino Conservation Programme, based at the same location, makes an incredible all-round volunteer experience.
+Ride alongside zebras and giraffes; carry out horseback patrols to deter poachers, and monitor the boundary fences – all on the back of your very own bush horse.

 Click for more details of the Horse Riding & Rhino Conservation Programme.